belbert/VCVTB/README.md

 # VCVTB
+Welcome at the github repository of VCVTB, The Ventilation Controls Virtual Test Bed

 Until now, VCVTB v.1.0.0 is made available in this repository "as it is".
 Comments and paths will be updated dropwise.
 For privacy reasons current paths and passwords are anonymised.
 They will be adapted to generic paths in the future.